 The appeals process

-Your appeal will normally be heard in private, but, if there are several appeals for one school the first stage of the appeal may be done as a group with other parents present who have also appealed.
+Your appeal will normally be heard in private, but, if there are several appeals for one school the first stage of the appeal will be done as a group with other parents present who have also appealed.
+Any group appeals will take place in person at a designated venue, details of which will be sent to you.
+Individual appeals can be heard in person or virtually via Microsoft Teams – you will need to specify your preference on the appeal form.
 The appeal hearing is held in 2 parts:

-- If the Panel decides that there were reasons for refusal on the grounds that the school would be too full, then a second stage will follow.
+If the Panel decides that there were reasons for refusal on the grounds, for example, that the school would be too full, then a second stage will follow.

-The second stage is always individual (private) appeals.
-We will explain which other schools are available for your child, and using a map will show how far they are from your home address.
+2. The second stage is always individual (private) appeals.
+You will need to indicate on the appeal form if you would prefer this stage of the appeal to be held in person, or virtually on Microsoft Teams.
+We will explain which other schools are available for your child and will list how far they are from your home address.
 You will then be able to explain why your child should be provided with a place at the school even though it is full.
-We can ask you questions and the Panel may also ask you questions so that they can understand all of the circumstances.
+We can ask you questions, and the Panel may also ask you questions so that they can understand all of the circumstances.

 After the hearing, you will receive an e-mail at the end of the day (or at the end of the day when all appeals have been held for group appeals) confirming whether or not the appeal has been successful – a ‘Yes’ or ‘No’ about whether your child can attend the school.
 After that you will usually receive a full written decision notice giving you the reasons for the Panel’s decision within 5 working days although this may be longer between April and July.